 You are admitted on the day of surgery.

-You may have a nasal cast to protect your nose while it is healing.
-This stays for one week.
+You may have a nasal cast or tapes to protect your nose while it is healing.
+This stays approximately for one week.

-Black eyes are not usual with minimally traumatic techniques but you may get some discoloration around the lower eyelid due to pressure from the dressing.
-The skin type and the extent of bony work determines if the brusing is more likely.
+Black eyes are not usual with minimally traumatic techniques, but you may get some discoloration around the lower eyelid due to pressure from the dressing.
+The skin type and the extent of bony work determines if the bruising is more likely.

 You may resume normal activities by the third week.
 Training and sports should be avoided for at-least eight weeks or as described in your case.
 If in any doubt please contact us.

 The swelling may take 6-12 months to dissipate.
 While some patients may have little swelling within first six months there are others that may take 18 months.
 Your surgeon can often predict where the swelling is likely to persist.
 We have at-least four patients where the swelling settled, and the result became satisfactory, beyond 36 months.
 Thankfully these cases are rare and were predicted by the surgeon before offering surgery.
 Swelling is more noticeable by the patients themselves rather than the on-lookers.
 This is the duration of time it takes for the 'final look' to appear.
-Indeed the nose, as the rest of face, keeps changing over the years and the long-term results are more predictable with conservative techniques.
+Indeed, the nose, as the rest of face, keeps changing over the years and the long-term results are more predictable with conservative techniques.